 Yes, eMPF Service Centres accept documents related to eMPF services that are delivered from a courier company, provided they are stamped with the official seal of the courier company.

 You can submit paper MPF administration forms to the eMPF Platform by post (P.O.
 Box 98929, Tsim Sha Tsui Post Office ), email (forms@support.empf.org.hk) or fax (3197 2988).
-You may also submit the forms to any of the eMPF Service Centres in person.
+You may also submit the forms through the drop-in box in eMPF Service Centres.
 Please click here for the location details.
+You are strongly recommended to make an appointment in advance to save time queuing.

 The cut-off time for employers to submit contribution data and cheques by paper-based means to the drop-in box at eMPF Service Centres is 6:00 pm on a working day (Monday to Friday, except Saturday, Sunday and public holidays).